 And npery = Number of compounding per year

-You can also calculate Nominal Interest Rate using direct formula.
+You can also calculate Nominal Interest Rate using a direct formula in Excel.

 Annual Nominal Interest Rate = npery * ((1 + effect_rate) ^ (1/npery) – 1)